 - In We Are All Pokémon Trainers, the fight against Nihilist Soul and Noir (evil aspects of Tagg and Fool) inside Tagg's mindscape takes place on Christmas Eve.

 - Santa's Soldiers from Deep 7 Games is a parody of the Rankin-Bass christmas specials where the player characters are paramilitary commandos...that happen to be cute little Christmas Elves.
 The whole idea is sthat Santa is a seemingly naive fellow oblivious to the many threats on his head.
 Missus Claus, however, is a terrifying spymaster and combatant who wants to make sure her husband is well-protected, but remains sweet and innocent.

 - The infamous Risus adventure "Kringle All the Way," which starts with versions of Santa representing the Seven Deadly Sins setting out to assassinate Ebenezer Scrooge, Jesus, and Christmas shopping so he'll have the holiday to himself.

 - The Spirit of the Century supplement Spirit of the Season allows you to apply a Christmas (and/or Hanukkah) theme to all the two-fisted action of the original.

 - Merry Gear Solid is the result of giving a Christmas theme to the twisted world of Metal Gear.

 - Metal Gear 2: Solid Snake takes place on Christmas.

 - Parasite Eve begins on Christmas Eve, though the game itself takes place over the course of five days.

 - Deathsmiles II and its console version IIX are Danmaku shooters themed around and set during Christmas.
-If they don't count, nothing does.

 - The first Yakuza game takes place around Christmas.
 This results in just the occasional Sexy Santa Dress around the red light district.